U-Haul lesbian: Origin

-The joke is also popular outside the LGBT community.
+The joke is also popular outside the LGBTQ community.

 Relationships

 Psychologists note that the U-Haul joke epitomizes the perceived phenomenon of lesbians to form intense emotional connections, referred to in gay slang as an "urge to merge".
 Critics of this alleged tendency suggest that it is used by lesbians to avoid the risks involved with dating.
 In their view, an aversion to the risks of dating is linked to a stunted development of intimate relationships during the teenage years when most gays and lesbians are in the closet.
-With the freedom of adulthood, lesbians become drawn to the "U-Haul" relationships, appreciating their intensity and intimacy.
+With the freedom of adulthood, lesbians become drawn to U-Haul relationships, appreciating their intensity and intimacy.

-Despite the U-Haul concept's positive suggestion that lesbians do not have difficulties committing to relationships, some psychologists also believe that this behavior can be unhealthy.
-They argue that the short dating span bypasses serious discussion on many relationship issues prior to moving in (such as sexual compatibility or future expectations) and this can manifest itself in various problems later on.
+Some psychologists also believe that this behavior can be unhealthy.
+They argue that the short dating-span bypasses serious discussion on many relationship issues prior to moving in (such as sexual compatibility or future expectations) and this can manifest itself in various problems later on.